 When you’re walking in areas outside of places where they can roam free, a long retractable leash becomes a necessity.

 If you’re planning on taking your beagle anyplace where you would like to keep them within a certain area, then a dog stake or anchor is extremely useful!

 Think camping trips, picnics, and big yard parties!

-All you need to do is place the anchor into the ground, hook them up, and you can forget about worrying about whether they may escape!
+All you need to do is place the anchor into the ground, hook them up, and you can stop worrying about whether your beagle will manage to escape!